The following is an excerpt from Practice Perspectives: Vault's Guide to Legal Practice Areas.

 What do you like best about your practice area?

-An energy transaction attorney is exposed to and is required to have an understanding of multiple legal disciplines, including tax, real estate, environmental, regulatory, technology, and finance.
+In addition to knowing that my work directly contributes to the energy transition, I thoroughly enjoy having frequent exposure to and opportunities to develop an understanding of multiple legal disciplines, including tax, real estate, environmental, regulatory, technology, and finance.

 What is unique about your practice area at your firm?

-Hunton Andrews Kurth has a strong and extensive range of attorneys with experience in different areas within Clean Energy/Renewable Energy, such as financing, tax, environmental and land use, FERC and energy regulatory, project development, and real estate, which allows us to provide seamless representation over the life of an energy project.
+Hunton Andrews Kurth has a strong and extensive range of attorneys with experience in different areas within clean energy/renewable energy, such as financing, tax, environmental and land use, Federal Energy Regulatory Commission and energy regulations, project development, and real estate, which allows us to provide seamless representation over the life of an energy asset.

 What are some typical tasks that a junior lawyer would perform in this practice area?